yarmout/landing-page-design/README.md

 # Portfolio Landing Page

-A responsive and sleek landing page.
-This project focuses on clean, user-friendly design, and is built with HTML and CSS.
+A modern landing page built with HTML and CSS, this project focuses on clean, user-friendly design.

 ## Preview
 You can view the live demo of this project here: